When traveling to the Ukrainian capital, you may need a Kyiv private tour guide

 Why You Need a Private Guided Tour of Kyiv

-As you may know, Ukraine is an Eastern Slavik country with a Cyrillic alphabet.
-I know personally so many people who have been learning English for many years, but they cannot master it and move further than the elementary level.
-I can’t talk about the reasons for this phenomenon as I’m not the scientist who has researched this question.
-But I can totally confirm it from my own observation.
+Ukraine is an Eastern Slavic country that uses the Cyrillic alphabet.
+From my personal experience, I know many Ukrainian people who have been learning English for years but struggle to progress beyond the elementary level.
+While I cannot provide a definitive explanation for this phenomenon as I’m not a researcher, I can confirm it based on my own observations.

-What you can expect in the terms of English knowledge in Kyiv is some kind of basic and pre-intermediate levels in the customer service area, like hotels receptionist, waiters in restaurants, and sellers in tourist souvenir shops and markets.
+What you can expect in the terms of English knowledge in Kyiv is some kind of basic and pre-intermediate levels in the customer service area, like hotel receptionists, waiters in restaurants, and sellers in tourist souvenir shops and markets.
 That’s it.
-So be prepared to use a translator app in urgent cases when you need to explain what you need to a passerby.
+So, be prepared to use a translator app in urgent cases when you need to explain what you need to a passerby.

-- Ukrainians have a specific mentality that is quite different from the Western world people.
+- Ukrainians have a mentality that differs significantly from that of people in the Western world.

 In essence, to avoid similar misunderstandings in communication and interaction with locals and be on the safe side, I would suggest hiring a local private Kyiv guide and learning more about this aspect.

 - The history of Kyiv city goes back 1500 years.
-Sounds fascinating isn’t it?
+Isn’t it fascinating?

-You should understand that visiting a city with such a rich history and just walking around, watching, and eating is certainly a crime.
+While visiting a city with a rich history, simply walking around is certainly a crime.
 You will probably be happy and tick off Kyiv on your long bucket list.
-But will that mean that you have really explored the Ukrainian capital as a travel destination?
-I believe not.
-On a guided tour with a local Kyiv tour guide (or it can be any group Kyiv walking tour), you will get under the skin of ‘real Kyiv’ and moreover learn about Ukrainian culture, background, and lifestyle from a local.
+However, does that truly imply that you have thoroughly explored the Ukrainian capital as a travel destination?
+I think not.

-The guide will give you explanations of different aspects of the history and culture of the nation.
-Introduce you to local customs and traditions.
-Tell the stories behind the famous landmarks.
-And show you off the beaten hidden spots of the city.
-You will have insider recommendations from your local tour guide of places to visit in Kyiv, interesting things to do in Kyiv, and of course, what national Ukrainian dishes you should try.
+You will have insider recommendations from your local tour guide of places to visit in Kyiv, interesting things to do in Kyiv, and, of course, what national Ukrainian dishes you should try.

-- If you visit Kyiv for a short period of time and want to see and visit all the essential sites, but don’t know how to organize everything in terms of logistics and timing.
+- If you are visiting Kyiv for a limited time and wish to see and visit all the key sites, but are unsure how to effectively plan and manage logistics and timing.

-Kyiv is a huge city, some of the interesting places are scattered in different neighborhoods, and managing the logistics is definitely not the strong suit of a first-time visitor.
-Entrust your plans to the trustful guide who will take great professional care of you all the way.
+Kyiv is a huge city, and some of the interesting places are scattered in different neighborhoods, and managing the logistics is definitely not the strong suit of a first-time visitor.
+Entrust your plans to the trustworthy guide who will take great professional care of you all the way.

 I can’t agree more Victoria!
 Next year in May 2022 I plan to visit Kyiv and you will be my guide Victoria!